zooniverse/aggregation-for-caesar/docs/source/Scripts.md

 ```

 ### Example: Penguin Watch
+To create the default config files for the example project, use the following command:
 ```bash
 panoptes_aggregation config penguin-watch-workflows.csv 6465 -v 52.76
 ```

-This creates four files:
+This creates five files:
  - `Extractor_config_workflow_6465_V52.76.yaml`: The configuration for the extractor code
  - `Reducer_config_workflow_6465_V52.76_point_extractor_by_frame.yaml`: The configuration for the reducer used for the point task
  - `Reducer_config_workflow_6465_V52.76_question_extractor.yaml`: The configuration for the reducer used for the question task
+ - `Reducer_config_workflow_6465_V52.76_shortcut_extractor`: A simple question task that leads to a shortcut of any of the following tasks
- - `Task_labels_workflow_6465_V52.76.yaml`: A lookup table to translate the column names used in the extractor/reducer output files into the text originally used on the workflow.
+ - `Task_labels_workflow_6465_V52.76.yaml`: A lookup table to translate the column names used in the extractor/reducer output files into the text originally used on the workflow

 ````{note}